 Our panel will share their experiences and insight on developing these skills for their self and their teams.
 We will discuss the dynamics that a changing workforce and remote environments bring into play and will share tips and strategies with the audience.

-View Recorded Workshop: Successfully Onboarding Your Staff in the Virtual World (requires MIT authentication)
+View recorded workshop: Successfully Onboarding Your Staff in the Virtual World (requires MIT authentication)

 -